mighty-justice/tester/README.md

 import { TransportMock } from './mocks';
 import { ConfigureTester } from '@mighty-justice/tester';

-// Adapt enzyme BEFORE coniguring Tester enzyme.configure({ adapter: new Adapter() });
+// Adapt enzyme BEFORE configuring Tester enzyme.configure({ adapter: new Adapter() });

 // Now you can configure Tester by passing enzyme and the config object